 Delivering Zero Energy via Design/Build

 The Design/Build team proposed a Zero Energy design as a "betterment" option in our response to the owner's RFP.
 This betterment option was one key to the team winning the award.
-The design/build team then used all the team's experience to integrate the cost of a 329 KW solar photovoltaic array into the project's budget.
+The design/build team then utilized our experience to integrate the cost of a 329 KW solar photovoltaic array into the project's budget.

 Mission Critical Zero Energy

 This is the first 365/24/7 Mission Critical Zero Energy building in the United States.
 The building is always operational, unlike most other buildings that have a 7 AM - 6 PM, Monday through Friday occupancy.
-This prioritizes energy conservation because the additional operating hours lead to more energy consumption than a typical zero energy building which has a substantial impact on the cost of the renewable energy system.
+This prioritizes energy conservation because the additional operating hours lead to more energy consumption than a typical zero energy building.
+This constant consumption has a substantial impact on the cost of the renewable energy system.

-In partnership with the Cincinnati Police Department, CMTA was able to meet or exceed every sustainability goal.
-Through Data Driven Design and understanding the building’s true purpose, we were able to deliver the nation’s first Zero Energy mission critical facility.
-The solar power system is generating system 60% more energy than it is consuming!
-The actual energy consumption of the facility is 26.7 kBtu/sf-yr, which is 24% less than the charette energy goal.
+In partnership with the Cincinnati Police Department, CMTA was able to meet or exceed every sustainability goal and deliver the nation’s first Zero Energy mission critical facility.
+The solar power system generates 60% more energy than it is consuming!
+The actual energy consumption of the facility is 26.7 kBtu/sf-yr, which was 24% less than the charrette energy goal.

-In addition to being Zero Energy, the site storm water is Zero Water.
+In addition to being Zero Energy, the facility is Zero Water as well.
 The bio-swales and retention basins retain all storm water onsite to help minimize the city's current combined sewer problem.

 Accomplishing the sustainability and Zero Energy goals within budget was a tribute to the entire team.
-Achieving this goal will now save the owner $2,000,000 in avoided utility costs over the next 20 years.
+Achieving this goal saves the owner $2,000,000 in avoided utility costs over the next 20 years.